Halliburton-Landmark/gdp/doc/gdp-v2-cluster-setup-from-source.md

 # Setting Up a Version 2 GDP Cluster From Source

-This describes how to set up a GDP version 2 cluster.
+This describes how to set up a private GDP version 2 cluster.
 It assumes that you are:

  1. Compiling from source code.
  2. Running on Ubuntu 16.04.
 It should work on Ubuntu 18.04 but